Nic30/hwtHls/README.md

 * loop unroll, pipeline
 * Support for Bus, Handshaked, Rd/VldSynced, Signal interfaces

-* Metainformations about target platform are derived from Platfom class.
+* Metainformations about target platform are classes derived from Platfom class.
   This class is container of HLS settings (Scheduler/Alocator...), information about resources and capabilities of target and target specific components (transceiver, PLL wrapper).